 Step #3 Shovel out all the bedding

-Step #4 Sweep it out
+Step #4 Sweep out your chicken coop

-Step #5 Hose it all out
+Step #5 Hose everything out

 Step #6 Let it dry as long as possible